 13 of my favorite WordPress plugins

 All of my sites have either WordPress SEO by Yoast or All in One SEO.
 The former plugin works great on its own, providing page analysis with the Flesch Reading Ease score and keyword density, There are also advanced settings for the robots.txt file, your sitemap and 301 redirects.
 Additionally, there is a place to indicate a different description for Facebook and Google+ other than the meta description.
-On the sites where I use All in One SEO, I also use a premium plugin, PushButton SEO.
-There’s a “lite” version, if you’d like to try it out.
+On the sites where I use All in One SEO,

 After SEO WordPress plugins, editor plugins are my next favorite.
 Since I have been a web developer for more than 15 years, I’m used to complicated interfaces.
 (Not that designing web pages requires more than a text editor.
 It’s just a lot easier.)
 I like the ability to tweak pages and use all the word processor features I’m used to having.
 For those reasons alone, I must have either TinyMCE Advanced or Ultimate TinyMCE WordPress plugins.
 [NOTE: Ultimate TinyMCE no longer works with the latest version of WordPress.
 Use WP Edit instead.]
 I also like to use Black Studio TinyMCE Widget so that I have the full editing screen on text widgets.

 My favorite social media-related plugins are Subscription Options, Shareaholic, Pinterest “Pin It” Button and until recently TweetMeme Retweet (no longer being developed – replaced with standard Twitter button).

 I also must have a caching WordPress plugin (W3 Total Cache [preferred] or WP SuperCache) and WP DBManager to keep my database clean, optimized and regularly backed up and emailed to me.